Shayan Hundrieser

 I find it fascinating to mathematically describe statistical problems in order to obtain novel insights, but I also enjoy mathematics for its own sake.

-As a fourth-year Ph.D. candidate, fortunate to being supervised by Axel Munk, I have built a solid foundation in mathematics and statistics, which has fueled my passion for exploring cutting-edge frontiers of mathematical data science and machine learning.
+Having recently completed my Ph.D. studies, fortunate to being supervised by Axel Munk, I have built a solid foundation in mathematics and statistics, which has fueled my passion for exploring cutting-edge frontiers of mathematical data science and machine learning.
 My current research focuses on the intricate fields of statistical optimal transport and statistics on non-Euclidean spaces.
 As part of my theoretical efforts, I have also devised refined methods for climate analysis, showcasing my ability to drive innovation and offer valuable practical contributions.
+Selected works are outlined below; a full list of my publications is detailed here.

 If you seek to contact me, you can reach me via email under: